shogun-toolbox/shogun/doc/cookbook/source/examples/multiclass/logistic_regression.rst

 Imagine we have files with training and test data.
 We create CDenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`CMulticlassLabels` as

-.. sgexample:: multiclass_logisticregression.sg:create_features
+.. sgexample:: logistic_regression.sg:create_features

 We create an instance of the :sgclass:`CMulticlassLogisticRegression` classifier by passing it the dataset, lables, and specifying the regularization constant :math:`\lambda` for each machine

-.. sgexample:: multiclass_logisticregression.sg:create_instance
+.. sgexample:: logistic_regression.sg:create_instance

 Then we train and apply it to test data, which here gives :sgclass:`CMulticlassLabels`.

-.. sgexample:: multiclass_logisticregression.sg:train_and_apply
+.. sgexample:: logistic_regression.sg:train_and_apply

 We can evaluate test performance via e.g. :sgclass:`CMulticlassAccuracy`.

-.. sgexample:: multiclass_logisticregression.sg:evaluate_accuracy
+.. sgexample:: logistic_regression.sg:evaluate_accuracy

 ----------
 References